 The humanitarian crisis has prompted innovative problem solvers—global and local entrepreneurs, academics, civil society organizations, businesses, and others—to develop transformative approaches to improve lives in Venezuela and support regional diaspora communities struggling with integration.

-In Colombia, two artists came together to start Voices for Venezuela, a media project that combats xenophobia and creates economic opportunities for immigrants and refugees.
+Meanwhile, in Colombia, two artists came together to start Voices for Venezuela, a media project that combats xenophobia and creates economic opportunities for immigrants and refugees.
 The project educates Venezuelan migrants about accessing critical services in Colombia and hosts dynamic content and public dialogue to prevent conflict and promote peaceful integration.
-Its programs uses pop culture to hold humorous cultural discussions between Colombians and Venezuelans to deter xenophobia, while discussing shared history, culture, and gastronomy.
+Its programs use pop culture to hold humorous cultural discussions between Colombians and Venezuelans to deter xenophobia while discussing shared history, culture, and gastronomy.

 Colombia hosts nearly two million displaced Venezuelans, including company founder Nery Santaella, who moved there three years ago.